oban-bg/oban_web/guides/advanced/telemetry.md

 # Telemetry

-Oban Web emits telemetry events for instrumentation, logging, error reporting and activity auditing.
+Oban Web uses `Telemetry` to provide instrumentation and to power logging of dashboard activity.
+See the [Telemetry][tel] guide for a breakdown of emitted events and how to use the default logger.

 ## Action Events